Teach an Adult Education Class

 A minimum of seven registrants are needed to run a class.
 If a class doesn't have at least seven students, it will be canceled.

 Registration fees are determined by the duration of a class.
-We pay our instructors 50% of the registration fees collected.
-Therefore, instructor compensation is based on the number of participants enrolled in their class.
+Instructors receive fifty percent of total registration fees collected.
+Therefore, instructor compensation is based on the number of participants enrolled in a class.
+Payment is made after the last session of the class.

 Developing a Proposal